cmoore1776/x264-benchmark/readme.md

 ## usage

 The easiest way to run the benchmark is to just run the bare image:

 ```
 docker run --rm -it shamelesscookie/x264-benchmark:latest
 ```

-By default, `THREADS` will be set to half the number of CPU cores available to docker.
+By default, the ffmpeg `-threads` parameter will be set to half the number of logical CPU cores available to docker.
 This is designed to approximate how much processing power you'd be able to give to x264 if you were performing encoding on the same machine as the game or application you are streaming.

 You can override this by setting the `THREADS` environment variable, e.g. to `0` to use all cores, but keep in mind that if you are using the encoding PC for other tasks (especially playing games), you should not expect to use all cores for encoding.